BenjaminShinar/Books-Resources/CppNow2021/README.md

 currently working on:

-- [ ] Executors: The Art of Generating Composable APIs - Nikunj Gupta

 - [ ] A Few Gentle Rules (\*) but One in Particular - Chris Uzdavinis
 - [ ] A Simple GUI Programming Setup for Beginners - Jussi Pakkanen
 - [ ] Answering a Question From My Talk… - Jens Weller